OpenClaw pricing includes uptime, recovery, and operations.

 Choose managed hosting if uptime, channels, and workspace continuity matter more than running Linux yourself.

-Use the comparison page when you need deeper tradeoffs; use this page when you need a direct pricing-intent answer.
+Use the comparison page when you want deeper tradeoffs; use this page when you want the short pricing answer.